Satellite-im/UplinkWeb/README.md

 ## Get Testnet Bitcoin

-1 - Install Xverse Chrome extension
+1 - Install Xverse Chrome extension (or Unisat)

 2 - In Xverse, go to Settings -> General -> Network and select 'Testnet'